ariviom/cobble/IMPROVEMENT_PLAN.md

 - [x] Constants file created and in use
 - [x] Cache logic consolidated using LRUCache
 - [x] Error response helper exists and widely used
-- [ ] All API routes use Zod validation (partial - most have it)
+- [x] All API routes use Zod validation
 - [x] API error response helper exists and widely used
-- [ ] Rate limiting works across multiple server instances
+- [x] Rate limiting works across multiple server instances
 - [ ] No console.log in production code paths (partial - several routes converted)
 - [ ] > 80% test coverage on API routes
 - [ ] No function > 100 lines